 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D750 and the GH5 have been discontinued, but can regularly be found used on eBay.
+Both the D750 and the GH5 have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the GH5 was followed by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Panasonic GH5 Manual.
+Further information on the features and operation of the D750 and GH5 can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Panasonic GH5 Manual.

 So what conclusions can be drawn?
 Is the Nikon D750 better than the Panasonic GH5 or vice versa?
 The listing below highlights the relative strengths of the two models.